vishaldewani206/learning-php/06_mysql_pdo_and_database_classes/notes.md

-# MySQL, PDO and PHP database classes
+# MySQL, PDO and PHP Database Classes

 ## MySQL
 first create database and connection in tablePlus.